Social Sciences Research Colloquium

 blue clay mug next to an open laptop featuring a gallery view of a large meeting

-This online event will feature presentations from 2023 FOSS Distinguished Researcher Danielle Sirianni Molnar, Professor of Child and Youth Studies, and 2023 FOSS Early Career Researcher Ann Farrell, Assistant Professor of Child and Youth Studies.
-Joining them will be selected recipients of the FOSS Student Research award.
+This virtual event, which happened on December 6, 2024, featured presentations from 2023 FOSS Distinguished Researcher Danielle Sirianni Molnar, Professor of Child and Youth Studies, and 2023 FOSS Early Career Researcher Ann Farrell, Assistant Professor of Child and Youth Studies.
+Joining them were selected recipients of the FOSS Student Research award.

-This event is part of 60 Research Talks at Brock, celebrating 60 years of impactful research at Brock University.
+This event was part of 60 Research Talks at Brock, celebrating 60 years of impactful research at Brock University.

 2024 Presenters and Presentations